devkitPro/deko3d/Primer.md

 Familiarity with graphics APIs (mostly Vulkan and OpenGL) and 3D graphics programming in general are indicated as basic requirements to make the most out of deko3d and be able to understand this primer.

+> **Warning**: This document is hugely under construction and it is by no means complete.
+It is recommended to read the deko3d.h header and study carefully the provided examples in the meantime.

 ## Library Structure and Basic Concepts

 ### Objects